JeremiePat/TimerJS/README.md

 timer.speed;    // Get/Set the speed factor of the timer
 timer.easing    // Get/Set the easing function that will be used by the timer timer.constrain // Get/Set the time constrain to the range [0,1]
-timer.loops     // Get/Set the number of loops the timer will proced
+timer.loops     // Get/Set the number of loops the timer will proceed

 // Properties (state of the timer) timer.position.value // Get the computed value over time based on easing